laanwj/etna_viv/README.md

 - `GCABI_HAS_CONTEXT`: `struct _gcsHAL_COMMIT` has `contextBuffer` field
 - `GCABI_HAS_STATE_DELTAS`: `struct _gcsHAL_COMMIT` has `delta` field

-It would be really nice to have an auto-detection of the Vivante kernel version, to prevent crashes and such from wrong interfaces.
+It would be very useful to have an auto-detection of the Vivante kernel version, to prevent crashes and such from wrong interfaces.
 However, I don't currently know any way to do this.
 The kernel does check the size of the passed ioctl structure, however this guarantees nothing about the field offsets.
 There is `/proc/driver/gc` that in some cases contains a version number.
+In very new drivers there is an ioctl call `gcvHAL_VERSION` that returns the major, minor and build version.

 Android
 ---------